Dennis was posted to C Flight, 75 (NZ) Squadron, Mepal around January 1944, when the squadron was still operating Short Stirlings.

 The first new aircraft arrived on the 6th of March, and this photo of C Flight ground crew was probably taken to commemorate the occasion – C Flight Commander S/L Ken Climie standing centre of the group:

 By the end of March the squadron had 20 Lancasters, and by the end of April, 26, almost a full complement.

-One of the March deliveries was Lancaster MkIII ND802, the first Lancaster to be coded JN-D for “Dog”, and nicknamed “The Flying Scottsmen”, after her first ‘owners’, Sgt Frank Scott RNZAF and his crew.
+One of the early deliveries was Lancaster MkIII ND802, the first Lancaster to be coded JN-D for “Dog”, and nicknamed “The Flying Scottsmen”, after her first ‘owners’, Sgt Frank Scott RNZAF and his crew.
 The Scott boys had test-flown ND802 at RAF Waterbeach and flew her across to Mepal on the 8th of April 1944.

 Dennis’s next crew was the Megson crew (March – July 44):

-The Megson crew flew ND802 JN-D “The Flying Scotsman’ only once, on the 10th of May to Courtrai, but flew 21 op’s in their regular kite, ND801 JN-X “Get Sum Inn”/ “Astra”, between May and July 44.
-It’s possible that Dennis kept photos of a one-op’ crew, but there is also the possibility that he was actually assigned to JN-X during this period, and transferred to the JN-D ground crew later.
+The Megson crew flew ND802 JN-D “The Flying Scottsmen’ only once, on the 10th of May to Courtrai, but flew 21 ops in their regular kite, ND801 JN-X “Get Sum Inn”/ “Astra”, between May and July 44.
+It’s possible that Dennis kept photos of a one-op crew, but there is also the possibility that he was actually assigned to JN-X during this period, and transferred to the JN-D ground crew later.

 The Megson boys safely completed a full tour, flying their final op’ on 25 July to Stuttgart.